An Efficient Method for Quantifying the Aggregate Flexibility of Plug-in Electric Vehicle Populations: Introduction

 \subsection{Paper Organization}

 The remainder of the paper is organized as follows.
-In Section \ref{sec:model}, we present the aggregate flexibility model and state the problems addressed in this paper.
-Linear programming-based methods to compute inner and outer approximations to the aggregate flexibility set are derived in Sections \ref{sec:inner approximation results} and \ref{sec:outer approximation results}, respectively.
+In Section \ref{sec:model}, we present the aggregate flexibility model and state the problem addressed in this paper.
+Linear programming-based methods to compute inner approximations to the aggregate flexibility set are derived in Section \ref{sec:inner approximation results}.
+In Section \ref{sec:disaggregation}, we provide an efficient method to disaggregate charging profiles belonging to the proposed inner approximations of the aggregate flexibility set.
 Numerical experiments illustrating the proposed approximation methods are provided in Section \ref{sec:experiments}.
 Section~\ref{sec:conclusion} concludes the paper.
+A list of commonly used abbreviations and symbols is provided in Appendix \ref{app:nomenclature}.